 - 3. The purpose of the Plan Change is to rezone some 16.32ha on the Ashburton town boundary from Residential D to Residential C to provide for greater intensity of land use for residential development at the site. - 4.
 This proposed plan change aligns with use of land opposite this site which is existing Residential C zoned land and could connect to existing in ground essential services for high pressure water, wastewater, electricity, and telecommunications. - 5.
-The Outline Development Plan for the proposal is included as Annexure 3.
 The site is considered more beneficial for medium density residential in this location on the fringe of the town boundary with ability to connect to essential services, as opposed to low density residential Residential D status. - 6.
 The ability to develop the site for more than 160 lots at the site enables a good utilisation of existing infrastructure and services under a Residential C zoning.
 There is potential for a community activity such as a pre-school to be located within the development however there is no concept or agreement in place for such a facility at this time. - 7.
-An Outline Development Plan, (ODP) has been prepared as part of this Plan Change alongside a Section 32 of the RMA Assessment which validates the suitability of the site for a more medium density zoning and activity.
+An Outline Development Plan, (ODP) has been prepared as part of this Plan Change and included as Annexure 3 alongside a Section 32 of the RMA Assessment which validates the suitability of the site for a more medium density zoning and activity. - 8.
+The applicant has also prepared a concept subdivision scheme plan included as Annexure 4.
+This is intended to provide a realistic example of how the entire site would be developed post Plan Change and subdivision approval.
+Note that it is the ODP that is key in terms of the framework for the proposal.
+It should be noted that the concept subdivision scheme plan was prepared prior to changes being made to the sizing of the indicative stormwater management areas of the ODP. - 9.
+The proposed lots within the concept subdivision show an average density of circa 550-600m2 which exceeds the minimum permitted density in the Residential C zone of 360m2.
+The applicant has deliberately showed a layout in accord with the ODP roading and services for the development (noting the comments above about the stormwater management areas) as they wish to create lots larger than the permitted 360m2 to allow a wider scope for individual site development in the future.
+However, as part of the Plan Change proposal both the traffic and infrastructure assessments have factored the developments capacity for over 200 lots in the development.
+This additional capacity over and above the desired concept subdivision demonstrates that more allotments could be enabled and based on a minimum net allotment area in accord with the Residential C zoning.